rdbliss/rdbliss.github.io/_posts/2019-02-06-strengthening-fatou-s-lemma-in-stein-and-shakarchi.md

 >
 $$\int f \leq \liminf \int f_n.$$

-To prove this Stein and Shakarchi go out of their way to prove a "bounded convergence theorem" for bounded functions with finite support.
-The result is time spent introducing supports, proving the bounded convergence theorem, and producing a proof about the same length as Rudin's, but not in a general measure space, plus an extra hypothesis and a weaker conclusion.
+To prove this, Stein and Shakarchi go out of their way to prove a "bounded convergence theorem" for bounded functions with finite support.
+After all the time spent introducing supports and proving the bounded convergence theorem, they produce a proof about the same length as Rudin's, but not in a general measure space, plus an extra hypothesis and a weaker conclusion.
 Sad!

 We can improve Stein and Shakarchi's result by applying their result to